 He went on to say that he liked coming there.
 Some people find cemeteries distressing, but not him – he found it peaceful.
 He told me that, unlike many islanders, he was not a Christian.
 He took a deep breath, and spread his arms wide.
 It’s the energy, he said.
 He believed in energy.

-Curious, N--n asked where I was from.
-(The islanders, Rapa Nui and Chilean, noticed that I was not like the usual tourists they receive.
+Curious, Napoleon asked where I was from.
+(The islanders, Rapa Nui and Chilean, generally noticed that I was not like the usual tourists they receive.
 But I was obviously also not one of them.
-If only I had come with better Spanish!)
+Oh if only I had come with better Spanish!)

 I told him, and explained where Malaysia was.
 He asked me my name.
 When I gave it to him, his eyes lit up.